Please click HERE for St Mary’s information on Soft Rcycling

 Now it’s time to take action!

 Have you begun to think about where you can make small changes and take those small steps to make a difference?
 We’d love to hear from you.
-We will be having feedback for and at our All Age service on 4th July on caring for creation, and we are hoping you will share your ideas so we can all learn from each other.
+We are hoping you will share your ideas so we can all learn from each other.
 Please send them in to our admin email address so that Janey can include them in our newsletter to share.

 Help and advice!

 · REDUCE, REUSE, RECYCLE, REFUSE – ‘Be content with what you have’ (Hebrews 13:5).

 · READ THE LABELS – find out what you can recycle in your area by clicking HERE